QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_perturb.md

 # Error Correction in Perturbative Expansion Simulations

-Here is an example that demonstrates the simulation of a noisy quantum circuit using perturbative expansions, where error correction is incorporated through a DecoderCorrectionGate.
-After encoding the Steane code and introducing noise, the decoder correction gate applies the most likely correction based on the measured syndrome, leading to a noticeable improvement in the logical success rate.
+Here is an example that demonstrates the simulation of a noisy quantum circuit using perturbative expansions, where error correction is incorporated through a `DecoderCorrectionGate`.
+After encoding the Steane code and introducing noise, the decoder correction gate applies the (hopefully) most likely correction based on the measured syndrome, leading to a noticeable improvement in the logical success rate.
 This illustrates how perturbative expansion methods can be combined with error-correcting circuits to study performance under noise.

 Some of the relevant structures and functions used in this code are:
  - [`Register`](@ref)